stevencohn/WindowsPowerShell/readme.md

 #### `Get-SpecialFolder`
 Return the translation of a SpecialFolder by name or show all SpecialFolders with optional search highlighting.

+#### `Get-VMConfig`
+Returns a VM configuration object of the specified .vmcx VM configuration file even if the VM is not attached to a Hyper-V server.

 #### `Install-Chocolatey`
 Can be used on new machines to install Chocolately.
 If already installed then checks if it is outdated and prompts to update.